F&M Stories

 It’s hard to miss Jake Lamb ’25 on Franklin & Marshall’s campus.

 You might see him weaving between buildings on his longboard.
 Or perhaps, walking backward as an admission tour guide.
 Singing on stage as a member of either The Chessmen a cappella ensemble or the Chamber Choir.
-Wading in the Little Conestoga Creek as he researches best practices for sediment removal.
+Wading in the Little Conestoga Creek as he researches best practices for sediment and nutrient removal.

 You’d never know Lamb has only been on campus since January 2023.
 That’s because he transferred to F&M as a junior – and he hasn’t looked back.